mi8bsd/jest/README.md

 **/usr/local/share/ngbuddy/ngbuddy-mmd.awk**
 :    An alternative to **ngctl dot** that creates a Mermaid-JS color diagram of netgraph nodes.

-# EXAMPLES
-For examples and demo scripts, see **examples** at: https://github.com/bellhyve/netgraph-buddy

 **Example 1: Quickly deploy a VNET jail with netgraph using jail.conf.d**

 The following steps will configure a jail attached to the interface associated with the host's current default route, likely your LAN, using DHCP.